thanhle1547/flutter_form_registry/README.md

 2. There are two cases about your form field widget that you need to know before continuing setup:

-    1. Your customized widget extends FormField.
+    1. You customed the widget that extends FormField.
-    2. Otherwise, you are not.
+    2. You are using widgets from the framework or customized widgets from packages.

 With the first one, you need to: